zeroincombenze/connector/connector_vg7/README.rst

 Overview / Panoramica
 =====================

-|en| This module makes available the synchro function to synchronize external data
+|en| .. !! from "description.rst"

-with Odoo data.
+This module makes available the synchro function to synchronize external data with Odoo data.
 The function sysnchro return th ID of record found or created.
 Negative values are error codes.